 Welcome!
 Feel free to leave a comment (related to piercing, please!) in my Guest Book by using the form at the bottom of this page.

-If you have a question, please click the CONTACT button (above left).
+If you have a question, please click the CONTACT button (above).

-To book an appointment, visit the APPOINTMENTS page found in the "More Pages" navigation in the right sidebar.
+To book an appointment, visit the APPOINTMENTS page (above).

 Thanks for visiting!

 Comment by angel

 Have you done the q-tip test as pictured on this page of my website: http://piercingbible.com/female-genital-piercings#Photos to see if you are anatomically suited for a VCH piercing?
 Simply insert the swab under your hood but don't push up too hard on it.
 Sometimes there's not much of a natural "overhang" of skin, but if it can be manipulated to cover, it is still safe to do the piercing.
 So if your hood doesn't cover the tip of the swab, use your other hand to try to manually move the tissue down to try to draw the skin over to the swab tip.
 (It is easier to push the tissue down rather than try to pull it.)
 Also, you might want to de-fluff the swab and lubricate it a bit if your hood seems snug or shallow.